oqolarte/oblong/content/project/site.md

 More than a decade later, here I am, building one again.
 Only this time, I have more enthusiasm.
+This time, I'm building this site because I enjoy doing it for myself.
-At least I've retained the important bits on how HTML works, so I'm not starting from zero.
+At least, I've retained the important bits on how HTML works, so I'm not starting from zero.

 I'd like to say that I dedicate this to my former self, who couldn't seem to grasp the importance of web design.